ruszkipista/cc01-stack-kata/README.md

 # Stack Kata
-Code along with Clean Code's Stack Kata in Java
+Code along with Clean Code's TDD demo of Stack Kata in Java

 Implement the abstract data type `Stack`.
 The stack is a first-in last-out data structure.
 Elements that are put on the stack are returned in reverse order.